 Skip to main content

-Garlic-Herb Beef Rump & Freekeh Salad
+Garlic-Herb Beef & Freekeh Salad

-Garlic-Herb Beef Rump & Freekeh Salad
+Garlic-Herb Beef & Freekeh Salad

-with Roast Veggies, Yoghurt & Caramelised Onions
+with Roast Veggies, Yoghurt & Caramelised Onion

 Beef and veggies can get a little tiresome, but we bet with this new twist everyone at the table will be wanting a second helping.
-With flavours of garlic coming from the tender beef rump, a cooling yoghurt dolloped on top of an array of veggies and freekeh, it can be confirmed that beef and veggies are back in the good books!
+With flavours of garlic coming from the tender beef strips, a cooling yoghurt dolloped on top of an array of veggies and freekeh, it can be confirmed that beef and veggies are back in the good books!

 This recipe is under 650kcal per serving.